 - Figure 8.
-This chart illustrates the combined total quarterly referrals for jail-based evaluations. - Outcomes: During the reporting period, there was a slight decrease in total referrals for both hospitals combined as compared with the previous quarter.
-However, between Q2 2015 and Q3 2017, the average quarterly referral total was 786; Q4 2017 was 9.5% above that average. - Drivers: The combined number of jail-based referrals to the hospitals, again, strongly suggest a "build it and they will come" effect; improved efficiency in providing consumers with a highly valued forensic service has itself increased the demand for that service.
+This chart illustrates the combined total quarterly referrals for jail-based evaluations. - Outcomes: During the reporting period, there was a significant increase in total referrals for both hospitals combined as compared with the previous quarter.
+This total is the highest yet recorded; representing a 5.6% increase from the previous quarter, and 40.6% increase from when tracking began in Q2, 2015. - Drivers: The combined number of jail-based referrals to the hospitals, again, strongly suggest a "build it and they will come" effect; improved efficiency in providing consumers with a highly valued forensic service has itself increased the demand for that service.